Larcastic/IntroETHAssessment/README.md

 In this assessment we were tasked to create a Token using Solidity via Remix IDE.

 # Code Details
+*for the purpose of ease, the code was set to public.*
 - In order to create Quanta, we first have to declare it as a variable which contains its name, name abbreviation and token amount:

       string public tokenName = "QUANTA";